gage1145/The-Oaken-Throne/PCs/Sebael Targus.md

 - Mystery of the Lamia’s Rapture
 - Mystery of the Final Rest
 - Mystery of the Destruction of the Body
+	- Curse someone to get chronically ill
+	- Do a shit ton of damage
+	- Thousand Bleeding Wounds - make them bleed